abellimz/addressbook-level3/doc/DeveloperGuide.md

 4. Should favor DOS style commands over Unix-style commands.
 5. Should take no longer than 5seconds for each command.
 5. Should not require more than 256MB of ram
+5. Should encrypt details that user has specifed as private data

 ## Appendix D : Glossary